 Craig Shapiro joined CreativeMornings in May 2011 as Chairman.
 Craig is a founder and investor at Collaborative Fund.
 Previously, he was President of GOOD magazine and an investor in several new media and technology companies including Kickstarter, Skillshare and Massive Health.

 Lisa joined the CreativeMornings team in December 2014.
-She has a background in filmmaking and communications but her current obsessions lie in design, audio storytelling, and all things Brooklyn.
+She has a background in filmmaking and communications but her current obsessions lie in audio storytelling and all things Brooklyn.
 Her favorite thing about CreativeMornings is attending events in different cities.